Car problems Audi

 Audi A4 – oil guzzler and Multitronic worries

-The Audi A4, particularly the generations from around 2008–2015, is known for a number of serious problems.
+The Audi A4, especially the generations from around 2008–2015, is known for a number of serious problems.

-- Oil consumption and leaks: Many TFSI engines from this period suffer from extremely high oil consumption, often caused by a design fault in the piston rings.
-Leaks at the valve cover, crankshaft seals and the oil filter housing are also very common.
+• Oil consumption and leaks: Many TFSI engines from this period suffer from extremely high oil consumption, often caused by a design flaw in the piston rings.
+Leaks at the rocker cover, crankshaft seals and the oil filter housing are also very common.

-- Multitronic CVT problems: The Multitronic continuously variable transmission (CVT, a gearbox without fixed gears that shifts steplessly) is a major concern.
-Symptoms such as rough shifting, slipping or even complete failure often appear between 100,000 and 150,000 kilometres.
+• Multitronic CVT problems: The continuously variable Multitronic transmission (CVT, a gearbox without fixed gears that shifts steplessly) is a cause for concern.
+Symptoms such as harsh shifting, slipping or even complete failure often appear between 100,000 and 150,000 kilometres.

-- Electrical faults: Various electronic defects and problems with the timing belt in older model years make a thorough pre-purchase inspection essential.
+• Electrical faults: Various electronic problems and issues with the timing belt in older model years make a thorough pre-purchase inspection essential.

 Read more: Audi A4